 Dual Participation.
 Seller may not identify Customers that participate in other demand response program as a Recruited Account or Participating Account, unless such Customer is in a Dual Participation Program.
 Additionally, Customers that are enrolled in the Capacity Bidding Program may also be a Recruited Account or Participating Account; provided, during any Operating Month under this Agreement the Customer is a Participating Account they do not place a bid into the Capacity Bidding Program for that month.

-Dispatch
+Dispatch and Access to Telemetry

 Subject to the limitations set forth in Sections 1.3 and 1.4, SCE may Dispatch the DR Resource by SLAP or as a Full-Portfolio Dispatch through a Dispatch Instruction.
-The Dispatch Instruction shall be made either telephonically or pursuant to a method determined by SCE in its sole discretion, to the Seller personnel designated to receive such communications as listed in Article 7.
-In order to be effective, the Dispatch Instruction must be given at least one (1) hour in advance of the start of the Dispatch.
-Each Dispatch Instruction will be effective unless and until SCE modifies such Dispatch Instruction by providing Seller with an updated Dispatch Instruction at least one (1) hour in advance of the start of the Dispatch.
+The Dispatch Instruction shall be made via an automated dispatch protocol to be determined by SCE in its sole discretion.
+In order to be effective, the Dispatch Instruction must be given at least twenty (20) minutes in advance of the start of the Dispatch.
+Each Dispatch Instruction will be effective unless and until SCE modifies such Dispatch Instruction by providing Seller with an updated Dispatch Instruction at least twenty (20) minutes in advance of the start of the Dispatch.
 Once Seller has received a proper Dispatch Instruction, Seller shall Dispatch the DR Resource as instructed.

+Seller and SCE shall work in good faith to implement the automated dispatch protocol.
+Any necessary equipment will be at Seller's cost.
+If SCE is unable to Dispatch the DR Resource due to Seller's failure to make the automated dispatch protocol available, for every day that the automated dispatch protocol is unavailable, for purposes of calculating the Delivered Capacity Payment, a Full Portfolio Dispatch will have assumed to have occurred and the Best-Performing SLAP Hour for all SLAPs shall be zero.

+Seller shall take all actions and execute all documents necessary to grant SCE access to telemetry systems associated with the DR Resource.

 Exclusive Rights